jzstraley/docsref/docs/blog/posts/blog-support-just-landed.md

 tellus id elit ultricies, vel finibus erat cursus.
 ```

-1. If you mark a post as a [draft], a red marker appears next to the post date
+1. If you mark a post as red marker appears next to the post date
     on index pages.
 When the site is built, drafts are not included in the
     output.
 [This behavior can be changed], e.g. for rendering drafts when
     building deploy previews.

 When you spin up the [live preview server], you should be greeted by your first
 post!
-You'll also realize, that [archive] and [category] indexes have been
+You'll also realizeindexes have been
 automatically generated for you:

-  ![Blog]

 However, this is just the start.
 The [built-in blog plugin] packs a lot of
 functionality needed in day-to-day blogging.
 Visit the documentation of the